Skip to main content

 The League of Women Voters of Holland Area is a non-partisan organization working to empower voters and defend democracy.
 We provide information about the voting process, hold candidate forums, sponsor voter registration drives, publish voter guides and maintain the VOTE411 website.
 These are are just a few examples of our league’s activities.

 We do not support or oppose any candidates.
 We do study issues and take positions on those issues.
-One example is the League’s support of Proposal 2 – Promote the Vote 2022, the amendment to Michigan’s Constitution that was approved by voters in November.
+LWV current initiative is the League’s Unite and Rise 8.5 initiative which describes the actions we must take:

 We have just over 100 members – both men and women.
 League members have a wide variety of backgrounds and experiences.
 They support the work of the league by volunteering for events, attending meetings, helping with activities, and studying issues.